-&lt;sup>5 "Mindful of their undertakings with regard to strategic offensive arms in Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons of July 1, 1968; Article XI of the Treaty on the Limitation of Anti-Ballistic Missile Systems of May 26, 1972; and the Washington Summit Joint Statement of June 1, 1990"
+5 "Mindful of their undertakings with regard to strategic offensive arms in Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons of July 1, 1968; Article XI of the Treaty on the Limitation of Anti-Ballistic Missile Systems of May 26, 1972; and the Washington Summit Joint Statement of June 1, 1990".

-6 &quot;Mindful of their obligations under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons,"
+6 "Mindful of their obligations under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons".

-- 21. The drafters of the Treaty were motivated by the very same concerns about the devastating humanitarian consequences of nuclear weapons, as further explored in three humanitarian conferences in Oslo, Nayarit and Vienna.
-A prohibition of use alone would be insufficient for nuclear weapons in the light of the risks inherent in them, as well as the systems connected to them.
-The prohibition itself, of course, only represents a step, which will need to be followed by further steps to achieve the ultimate goal of a world free of nuclear weapons. - 22.
-The Treaty contains clear pathways towards a world free of nuclear weapons in its article 4, representing an effective measure as foreseen in article VI of the Non-Proliferation Treaty.
-Furthermore, the prohibitions in article 1 strengthen the global non-proliferation and disarmament regime. - 23.
-Besides contributing to article VI implementation, the Treaty in fact also contributes to the non-proliferation pillar of the Non-Proliferation Treaty.
-States parties signing up to the clear norm against nuclear weapons sign a binding legal commitment that goes beyond the Non-Proliferation Treaty, as it includes, inter alia, prohibitions on stationing, as well as the use and threat of use of nuclear weapons.
-The safeguards provisions contained in article 3 of the Treaty on the Prohibition of Nuclear Weapons equally exceed the Non-Proliferation Treaty requirements in that they require all States Parties without distinction to apply a comprehensive safeguards agreement as a minimum and equally as a minimum maintain their level of safeguards at the time of entry into force of the Treaty on the Prohibition of Nuclear Weapons.
-The Treaty on the Prohibition of Nuclear Weapons thus not only effectively contributes to the implementation of article VI, but of the Non-Proliferation Treaty as a whole.
+22. The Treaty, in force since 22 January 2021, contains clear pathways towards a world free of nuclear weapons in its article 4, representing an effective measure as foreseen in article VI of the Non-Proliferation Treaty.
+Furthermore, the prohibitions in article 1 of the Treaty on the Prohibition of Nuclear Weapons strengthen the global non-proliferation and disarmament regime.

+23. Besides contributing to the implementation of article VI, the Treaty on the Prohibition of Nuclear Weapons in fact also contributes to the non-proliferation pillar of the Non-Proliferation Treaty.
+States parties signing up to the clear norm against nuclear weapons sign a binding legal commitment that goes beyond the Non-Proliferation Treaty, as it includes prohibitions on stationing as well as the use and threat of use of nuclear weapons.
+Similarly, the safeguards provisions contained in article 3 of the Treaty on the Prohibition of Nuclear Weapons exceed the Non-Proliferation Treaty requirements in that they require all States parties, without distinction, to apply a comprehensive safeguards agreement as a minimum and - also as a minimum - to maintain their level of safeguards at the time of the entry into force of the Treaty on the Prohibition of Nuclear Weapons.
+That Treaty thus effectively contributes to the implementation not only of article VI but of the Non-Proliferation Treaty as a whole.